Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :height: 2.52292in

 Figure 15: The 3 representations of a grid

+The representation can also be changed from the property window of a grid.
+Here some other tweaks can also be made, like highlighting cell edges or changing the opacity of the plot.

 Changing the legend of a ugrid dataset, IDF or fence diagram grid.
 ------------------------------------------------------------------